Kwak-Jin/IAIA/Project/Robot Automation/RobotAutomation.md

    - Easy to move a robot by changing end effector's relative displacement
    - The angle of an end-effector should be calculated by numerically(Jacobian Matrix)
    - Inverse Kinematics
-   - Sometimes, this control method may have multiple solutions of joint angles and this may cause trouble [as shown in troubleshooting](#Troubleshooting)
+   - Sometimes, this control method may have multiple solutions of joint angles and this may cause trouble [as shown in troubleshooting](#Troubleshooting).

 End-effector should always face down while picking or placing a stone.
 Therefore, end-effector's angle is always set as below.